* US dollar gains against euro on Draghi comments

 euro on Thursday after European Central Bank President Mario

-Draghi said the bank might act to stem falling inflation at its
+Draghi said the bank may act to stem falling inflation at its

-June meeting, erasing the dollar's earlier fall to a 2-1/2 year
+June meeting, erasing earlier losses that saw the dollar fall to

 Draghi said that the ECB's governing council is comfortable

-with the bank acting in June if price inflation forecasts
+with the bank acting in June, depending on staff projections.

 Many economists expect a downward revision in the ECB